Sodam Yat: Modern incarnation

 After the events of the war, the Guardians request Kyle Rayner assist Yat in adjusting to his new role.
-While speaking about Yat's history and attitude as a Lantern, it is revealed that he must now permanently wear a power ring (despite his possession of the Ion powers) to prevent the lead in his body from killing him.
-They are then attacked by Alexander Nero who had been freed during the initial assault on Oa, but had not participated in the overall Sinestro Corps story.
+While speaking about Yat's history and attitude as a Lantern, it is revealed that he must now permanently wear a power ring to prevent the lead in his body from killing him.
+They are then attacked by Alexander Nero, who had been freed during the initial assault on Oa, but had not participated in the overall Sinestro Corps story.
 Rayner fights to less than his abilities to encourage Yat to embrace his status as Ion.
 Yat eventually defeats Nero by taking control of Nero's own constructs, something Rayner states that he had never attempted.